 A number of different access regimes give you the right to request recorded information held by the University.

-The Freedom of Information Act 2000 gives you the right to request any recorded information held by the University which is not about you personally and not about the environment (such as minutes of meetings, details of expenditure, and statistical information).
+The Freedom of Information Act 2000 (FOIA) gives you the right to request any recorded information held by the University which is not about you personally and not about the environment (such as minutes of meetings, details of expenditure, and statistical information).

-The Data Protection 1998 gives you the right to request the personal information the University holds about YOU (such as a student or staff file or comments on examination scripts).
+The Data Protection Act 1998 gives you the right to request the personal information the University holds about YOU (such as a student or staff file or comments on examination scripts).
 The Act refers to you as a data subject, and your request is known as a Subject Access Request

 These information regimes give you the right to request any “recorded information”.
 Recorded information is information that the University currently holds, in any format (including paper, microfiche, video, and electronic formats), no matter when it was created.